-The cooling taste of menthol is familiar to many of us.
+Peppermint is responsible for the cooling taste of menthol, which is familiar to many of us.
 Menthol is an essential oil, which is especially found in mints and gives them their characteristic taste.
-Peppermint can be picked in summer and easily chewed, infused as an aromatic tea or used to enhance hearty dishes such as soups.
+Peppermint can be picked in the summer and easily chewed, infused as an aromatic tea, or used to enhance hearty dishes like soups.
 Just like many other spices, peppermint is very easy to grow in your garden.

 Peppermint from the supermarket or as seeds

 Peppermint, similar to basil, is usually available as a fresh plant in the vegetable section of most supermarkets.
 The most common variety sold there is true peppermint (Mentha x piperita).
 In principle, you can plant it directly in a pot or a flower bed at home.
 The other option is to buy seeds at the hardware store and sow your own mint.
 This of course takes a lot longer, but can be all the more exciting when you later harvest your homegrown mint and use it to refine some dishes.

 When to sow peppermint?